 Workers' compensation is a state system that provides remuneration for employees who have been injured while working on the job.
 In general, it covers the medical costs of an injured employee, and allows a worker to continue to be partially paid during the period s/he is unable to work.
 Workers' compensation laws also provide compensation for disabilities and for the family of an employee who dies on the job.
 In the United States, workers give up their right to sue an employer for unhealthy conditions on the job that cause them injuries.
-In return, workers receive certain benefits for any on the job injury through the workers' compensation system, whether or not the employer causes the injury.
-Though workers' compensation is generally an issue of state law, and the state laws vary, generally workers receive medical payments, partial replacement of wages, pensions, death benefits, and sometimes retraining for new jobs.
+In return, workers receive certain benefits for any on the job injury through the workers' compensation is generally an issue of state law, and the state laws vary, generally workers receive medical payments, partial replacement of wages, pensions, death benefits, and sometimes retraining for new jobs.